zillow/kserve/docs/samples/README.md

 ### Deploy InferenceService with Explainer
 Model explainability answers the question: "Why did my model make this prediction" for a given instance.
 KFServing integrates with [Alibi Explainer](https://github.com/SeldonIO/alibi) which implements a black-box algorithm by generating a lot of similar looking intances for a given instance and send out to the model server to produce an explanation.
+Additionally, KFServing provides integration with The [AI Explainability 360](), an LF AI Foundation open-source library that supports the interpretability and explainability of datasets and machine learning models.
+The AI Explainability 360 Python package includes a comprehensive set of algorithms that cover different dimensions of explanations along with proxy explainability metrics.

 | Features  | Examples |